kevinbarabash/beignet/README.md

 # nouveau

-A compile-to-JavaScript language with tight integration with TypeScript.
+A compile-to-JavaScript language with tight TypeScript integration.